hazelcast/hazelcast-cpp-client/README.md

             "map");
 ```

 We constructed a map in the cluster which has `string` as the key and `HazelcastJsonValue` as the value. `HazelcastJsonValue` is a simple wrapper and identifier for the JSON formatted strings.
-You can get the JSON string from the `HazelcastJsonValue` object using the `toString()` method.
+You can get the JSON string from the `HazelcastJsonValue` object using the `to_string()` method.

 You can construct a `HazelcastJsonValue` using one of the constructors.
 All constructors accept the JSON formatted string as the parameter.
 No JSON parsing is performed but it is your responsibility to provide correctly formatted JSON strings.
 The client will not validate the string, and it will send it to the cluster as it is.
 If you submit incorrectly formatted JSON strings and, later, if you query those objects, it is highly possible that you will get formatting errors since the server will fail to deserialize or find the query fields.